thanos/ecspy/README.txt

 ``ecspy`` -- A framework for creating evolutionary computations in Python.
 --------------------------------------------------------------------------

-ECsPy (pronounced "easy as pie") is a free, open source framework for creating evolutionary computations in Python.
+ECsPy (Evolutionary Computations in Python) is a free, open source framework for creating evolutionary computations in Python.
 Additionally, ECsPy provides an easy-to-use canonical genetic algorithm (GA), evolution strategy (ES), estimation of distribution algorithm (EDA), differential